Alternative Medicine: A Primary Care Doctor’s Take

 According to the National Center for Complementary and Integrative Health, 38 percent of American adults have used some form of alternative medicine to address health issues or just to improve their overall health.

 Even though I am not physically ill, I wanted to try something more.
-I want to feel well, so I thought, why not to try some form of alternative medicine?
+I want to feel well, so I thought, why not try some form of alternative medicine?

 I decided to try yoga, since it has been recommended to me by lot of my patients and I was very curious to try it.
 Personally, since I started to practice yoga, my sleep quality has improved, I am eating better, I feel more energized, and I am less stressed.
 I have experienced a better connection between my thoughts, my body and my spiritual being.